Per the recommendation of the Ohio Auditor of State, email addresses are no longer published.

 TBD

-Ron Maupin earned his B.S. in Secondary Education from Miami University in 1998 and his Masters in Education Administration from the University of Dayton in 2005.
+Ron Maupin earned his B.S. in Secondary Education from Miami University in 1998 and his Master's in Education Administration from the University of Dayton in 2005.
 He has been a social studies teacher at Little Miami High School since 2000.
-He has served as the head coach of the Little Miami High School academic team since 2010.
-As head coach, his teams have won six Southwest Ohio Conference (SWOC) titles (2013-2015, 2017-2019) and three Eastern Cincinnati Conference (ECC) titles (2021-2023).
-He has been named SWOC Coach of the Year four times (2013-2015, 2019) and ECC Coach of the Year twice (2021 & 2022).
-His teams have also won five OAC Southwest Regional championships (2017-2019, 2021 & 2023).
-Prior to being head coach, he served as the Little Miami assistant coach from 2001-2009.
-He also hosts the annual Little Miami Academic Challenge.
+He has served as the head coach of the Little Miami High School academic team since 2009.
+As head coach, his teams have won 9 league (Southwest Ohio Conference & Eastern Cincinnati Conference) titles, 7 OAC regional championships, and were OAC state runners-up in 2025; he has also been named league Coach of the Year 7 times.
+Additionally, he hosts the annual Little Miami Academic Challenge.

 Coach and teacher at Fisher Catholic High School in Lancaster.